Joey Moncarz, co-founder and head teacher:

 Kia ora!
 When I was a child, I sang to the birds, played in the trees and dreamed of leaving the city of Miami to live in the wild Everglades, with the pelicans, mangroves, raccoons, alligators and all the others I considered kin.
 As a teenager I looked out at the modern world and found that none of it made sense.
 It was only later, in my discovery of indigenous knowledge, wisdom and traditions, in addition to the support of certain anthropologists, that I realised that my youthful dreams and thoughts were completely natural.
 We weren't meant for the 'civilised' life; we were meant for the wild.

 That's why I started the DGBS.
-For as long as humans have walked the Earth, they raised children through free play in nature with adults serving as healthy role models, and the change to locking kids up inside all day is a recent experiment.
-With so many growing problems in the world, all we have to do is remember our wild side.
-In re-wilding, we can heal ourselves, our children and our world.
-My job, then, is to help re-wild children and help heal the world.
+For as long as humans have walked the Earth, they raised children through free play in nature with adults serving as healthy role models, and the change to locking kids up inside all day is a recent experiment, with clearly horrific results.
+We need to remember how humans evolved to learn and to live, and to make our priorities in life the health, happiness and well-being of all people, future generations, and all life on the planet.

 I've lived in NZ for ten years and am a NZ registered teacher.
 I taught various subjects in high school: English, drama, maths, social studies, media studies, horticulture and sustainability.
 I wrote and directed plays for schools (including winning two play-writing awards), designed and ran new courses, and initiated and led Climate Change Action Groups at two schools.